What degrees or qualifications are you looking for?

 What is required in the application/recruitment process?

-Applicants will be required to submit an application addressing each of the selection criteria in the job pack (which will be available when applications open).
+Applicants will be required to submit an application addressing each of the selection criteria in the job pack.

 Applicants will also be required to include a copy of their academic transcript with their application.
 This must be an academic transcript, not just evidence of completion of study.